vicendominguez/no_buffer_yaoweibin_nginx_patch/README.md

 no_buffer_yaoweibin_nginx_patch
 ===============================

+There is a complete description of this [here](http://vicendominguez.blogspot.com.es/2014/10/avoiding-nginx-buffers-request-of-body.html).

+##Summary

 This is my fast adaptation of the yaoweibin's no_buffer patch to the new nginx releases.

 Weibin Yao (yaoweibin) is a motu working in the tengine project: https://github.com/yaoweibin